 We know some parts of this website aren’t fully accessible:

-- PDF and documents aren’t fully accessible to screen reader software
+- Most older PDFs and other documents aren’t fully accessible to screen reader software

 - Some of our online forms are difficult to navigate using just a keyboard

 - Content and functionality provided by third party suppliers is not fully accessible